Key Findings

 The Indonesian government sought to ensure villagers would benefit by encouraging companies to give them a slice of their plantations.
 In the early years, they were handed a physical plot of land to tend - known as “plasma”.
 They harvested fruit and sold it to corporate-run mills, the first step in a supply chain that stretched from tropical islands to supermarket shelves.

+In the mid-2000s, as the industry experienced its most rapid phase of growth, it became a legal requirement for privately-owned firms to provide a fifth of their plantations as plasma.
 But at the same time a new model became dominant.
 Instead of providing communities with their own plots, the corporations would manage the entire plantation and pay them the profits from their portion.

 Under this system, villagers formed cooperatives that set up legal “partnerships” with plantation firms.
 In theory, the system offered them the opportunity to benefit from the technical expertise of the private sector.
 But it also turned them from farmers who cultivated their own land, to passive, minor partners in large plantations operated by corporations.